Ho Chi Minh: Personal life

 Hồ Chí Minh remained in Hanoi during his final years, demanding the unconditional withdrawal of all non-Vietnamese troops from South Vietnam.
 By 1969, with negotiations still dragging on, his health began to deteriorate from multiple health problems, including diabetes which prevented him from participating in further active politics.
-However, he insisted that his forces in the South continue fighting until all of Vietnam was reunited regardless of the length of time that it might take, believing that time was on his side.
+However, he insisted that his forces in the South continue fighting until all of Vietnam was reunited, "regardless of the length of time that it might take, believing that time was on his side".

-Hồ Chí Minh's marriage has long been swathed in secrecy and mystery.
-He is believed by several scholars of Vietnamese history, to have married a Chinese midwife named Zeng Xueming in October 1926, although only being able to live with her for less than a year.
-Historian Peter Neville claimed that Hồ (at the time known as Ly Thuy) wanted to engage Zeng in the communist movements but she demonstrated a lack of ability and interest in it.
-In 1927, the mounting repression of Chiang Kai-shek's KMT against the Chinese Communists compelled Hồ to leave for Hong Kong, and his relationship with Zeng appeared to have ended at that time.
-In addition to the marriage with Zeng Xueming, there is a number of published studies indicating that Hồ had a romantic relationship with Nguyễn Thị Minh Khai.
-As a young and high-spirited female revolutionary, Minh Khai was delegated to Hong Kong to serve as an assistant to Ho Chi Minh in April 1930 and quickly drew Hồ's attention owing to her physical attractiveness.
+Hồ Chí Minh is thought to have married a Chinese midwife named Zeng Xueming in October 1926.
+Historian Peter Neville claimed that Hồ (at the time known as Ly Thuy) wanted to engage Zeng in the communist movements, which she, however, demonstrated a lack of ability and interest in.
+In 1927, the mounting repression of Chiang Kai-shek's KMT against the Chinese Communists compelled Hồ to leave for Hong Kong, apparently ending his relationship with Zeng.
+There are a number of published studies indicating that Hồ also had a romantic relationship with Nguyễn Thị Minh Khai.
+As a young and high-spirited female revolutionary, Minh Khai was delegated to Hong Kong to serve as an assistant to Ho Chi Minh in April 1930 and quickly drew Hồ's attention, owing to her physical attractiveness.
 Hồ even approached the Far Eastern Bureau and requested permission to marry Minh Khai even though the previous marriage with Zeng remained legally valid.
 However, the marriage was unable to take place since Minh Khai had been detained by the British authorities in April 1931.

+Hồ Chí Minh held a positive view of religions, especially Confucianism, Buddhism, and Christianity.